lgoldstein/mina-sshd/README.md

 `VirtualFileSystemFactory`
 `ScpFileOpener`
 ## SFTP
-`SftpFileSystemProvider`
+* `SftpFileSystemProvider`
-`SftpVersionSelector`
+* `SftpVersionSelector` - all versions &ge; 3 are supported as well as most extensins mentioned in them.
+* Supported OpenSSH extensions: ....
+* Using extensions - checking if they are supported
 ## Port forwarding
-SOCKS proxy
+* SOCKS proxy
-Proxy agent
+* Proxy agent
-`ForwardingFilter`
+* `ForwardingFilter`
 # Advanced configuration and interaction
 ## Properties and inheritance model
 ## `HostConfigEntryResolver`
 ## `SshConfigFileReader`
 ## Event listeners
-The code supports registering many types of event listeners that enable receiving notifications about important events as well as sometimes intervening in the way these events are handled - all listener interface extend `SshdEventListener` so they can be easily detected and distinguished from other `EventListener`(s).
+The code supports registering many types of event listeners that enable receiving notifications about important events as well as sometimes intervening in the way these events are handled.
+All listener interface extend `SshdEventListener` so they can be easily detected and distinguished from other `EventListener`(s).

-In general, event listeners are *cumulative* - e.g., any channel event listeners registered on the `SshClient/Server` are automatically added to all sessions, *in addition* to any such listeners registered on the `Session`, as well as any specific listeners registered on a specific channel.
-E.g.,
+In general, event listeners are **cumulative** - e.g., any channel event listeners registered on the `SshClient/Server` are automatically added to all sessions, *in addition* to any such listeners registered on the `Session`, as well as any specific listeners registered on a specific `Channel` - e.g.,
 ```java
 // Any channel event will be signalled to ALL the registered listeners
 sshClient/Server.addChannelListener(new Listener1());